pybricks/pybricks-micropython/doc/source/startinstall.rst

 Using the EV3 Brick
 -----------------------------------------------------------

 Make sure the EV3 Brick is turned off.
-Insert the microSD card you prepared into the microSD card slot on the EV3 Brick, as shown below.
+Insert the microSD card you prepared into the microSD card slot on the EV3 Brick, as shown in :numref:`fig_sd`.

+.. _fig_sd:

 .. figure:: images/sd.png
    :width: 75 %